-You can find Maca powder on Amazon, but I’d highly recommend getting it from The Maca Team.
+I’d highly recommend getting your maca from The Maca Team.
 They usually have lower prices than Amazon, and they’ll send your package with a sticker that says “do not radiate- organic food” on it.
 This will make sure that your raw, organic Maca truly is raw and fully nutritious!

 If you want something delicious to drink in the morning that will support healthy energy levels and all-day endurance, then you need to try their Maca coffee- The Morning Motivator!